fortran-lang/stdlib/doc/specs/stdlib_bitsets.md

 The `stdlib_bitsets` module implements bitset types.
 A bitset is a compact representation of a sequence of `bits` binary values.
 It can equivalently be considered as a sequence of logical values or as a subset of the integers 0 ... `bits-1`.
 The bits are indexed from 0 to `bits(bitset)-1`.
 A bitset is used when space savings are critical in applications that require a large number of closely related logical values.
 It may also improve performance by reducing memory traffic.
 To implement bitsets the module defines three bitset types, multiple constants, a character string literal that can be read to and from strings and formatted files, a simple character string literal that can be read to and from strings, assignments, procedures, methods, and operators.
 Note that the module assumes two's complement integers, but all current Fortran 95+ processors use such integers.

+Note that the module defines a number of "binary" procedure, procedures with two bitset arguments.
+These arguments must be of the same type and should have the same number of `bits`.
+For reasons of performance the module does not enforce the `bits` constraint, but failure to obey that constraint results in undefined behavior.
+This undefined behavior includes undefined values for those bits that exceed the defined number of `bits` in the smaller bitset.
+The undefined behavior may also include a "segmentation fault" for attempting to address bits in the smaller bitset, beyond the defined number of `bits`.
+Other problems are also possible.

 ## The module's constants